 Removing unused assets

-To find and remove unused assets, click View Asset Summary.
-If there’s an unused asset in your effect, you’ll see an option to Review Unused Asset.
+To find and remove unused assets, click View Asset Summary and then the Review Unused Asset button.
 Learn more about the Asset Summary.

 The .arexport file is the file that you upload to Spark AR Hub when you publish your effect.
 It must be 40 MB or smaller.